Product adoption metrics: 12 key metrics + how to measure them

 Depth of adoption (the "what")

-Strong product adoption often results from helpful features users can’t live without.
-We recommended figuring out which features are driving adoption—as well as which aren't—by identifying those with the most traction.
+Strong product adoption often results from helpful features users cannot live without.
+Figure out which features are driving adoption - as well as which are not - by identifying those with the most traction.

 While a good percentage of your users may be DAUs, some users within that group might not use a key feature.
 Also, if users only touch one feature (out of many), that may indicate a weak depth of adoption.